-You’ve already completed the Web Development 101 course, right?
+You’ve already completed the Foundations course, right?
 Good, because now we’ll be moving at warp speed into new frontiers.
 This section will cover a lot of ground and your brain may meltdown a few times, but don’t worry, that’s just a flesh wound.
 Patch ‘er up and keep going!
 When in doubt, build something.

 So how is this course set up?
 It starts with a deeper look at the basics, just like the Ruby Programming course did with Ruby.
 You don’t need to have completed the Ruby Programming course or the Ruby on Rails course to understand these basics but we won’t be focusing deeply on the really basic coding items so it’ll move quickly.
-You should, however, already have completed the Web Development 101 course, specifically the Front End Section before starting this course.
+You should, however, already have completed the Foundations course, specifically the Front End Section before starting this course.
+You might also find this Git Section on more intermediate-level uses of Git helpful.

 The last thing you’ll do is a final project which integrates everything you’ve learned in all the courses of this curriculum.
 This is the kind of project that you’ll be telling employers all about and a great chance to prove that you’re now, officially, a serious web developer.